 Statute of Limitations for Boynton Beach Slip and Fall Accident Claims

-The statute of limitation for slip and fall accidents in the state of Florida is four years.
+The statute of limitation for slip and fall accidents in the state of Florida is two years.
 While this may seem like a lot of time for the legal process, you should still take immediate action to get the most compensation for your injuries.

 Delaying pursuit of a case or delaying medical treatment could hurt your chances of a successful case.
 In addition to taking urgent action for a medical diagnosis and treatment, preserving evidence is also something that you should not ignore.